andywillis/rgb2adobeswatch/README.md

 `npm run es5`.

-Files will be placed in the `build` folder.
+Files will be placed in the `lib` folder.

 ## Run the example